 So far, Duque was mainly receiving opposition from anti-corruption forces from the left and the center, who are fiercely opposed to the attempts of the president’s far-right party, the Democratic Center (CD), to dismantle the country’s peace process.

-But Duque has now apparently also stepped on the foot of former Vice-President German Vargas, arguably Colombia’s most shrewd dynasty politicians who helped the president into power last year and is now denying him of the chance of passing virtually any laws.
+Duque has now apparently also stepped on the foot of former Vice-President German Vargas, arguably Colombia’s most shrewd dynasty politician with tremendous political power.

 The Machiavelli in the room